 “A small act of civic-mindedness can multiply and have a far-reaching influence on every commuter,” President Halimah Yacob said when she launched the Caring Commuter Week (CCW) 2021 on 27 November 2021.

 Organised by the Caring SG Commuters Committee, CCW is an activity-filled week to promote care and inclusivity on public transport and will last until 5 December.

 Collaborating for a Caring Commuter Journey

-Testament to the need for community partnerships and the involvement of commuters at large in creating a caring commuting culture, the event showcased some key ground-up collaborations like Republic Polytechnic’s Project CompassioNATION and tote bag design featuring the four caring behaviour with Singapore Fashion Runway.
+Testament to the need for community partnerships and the involvement of commuters at large in creating a caring commuting culture, the event showcased some key ground-up collaborations like Republic Polytechnic’s Project CompassioNATION and tote bag design featuring the Four Caring Norms with Singapore Fashion Runway.

 During his opening remarks at the launch event, Minister for Transport, Mr S Iswaran praised these efforts: “It is only by collaborating closely with the community that we can build a culture where showing care for fellow commuters becomes a way of life.”